 - 24 points accumulated in a 36-month period results in a one-year suspension

 In Florida, there are two types of traffic violations–criminal and civil (also referred to as non-criminal infractions).
 Unlike criminal traffic offenses, civil violations are not punishable by incarceration.
 Civil traffic citations can be issued for moving or non-moving violations and they generally do not require the person to appear in court.

 Civil traffic violations are generally disposed of in one of the following ways:

 The driver must select one of the above options at the local clerk of court within 30 days from the date the traffic citation was issued.
 Criminal traffic violations are charged with misdemeanor or felony offenses, with punishment including incarceration, fines, probation, and/or driver license suspension if convicted.
 Being charged with a criminal traffic violation will require a mandatory court appearance and may or may not result in an arrest.
-A distinguished Boca Raton traffic attorney at Leifert & Leifert could go to court with the Defendant and help them contest the charges and/or the suspension of their license if need be.
+A distinguished Boca Raton traffic attorney can go to court with the defendant and help them contest the charges and/or the suspension of their license, if need be.

 Time is of the utmost importance when dealing with traffic violations, especially because violations can sometimes end in the suspension of your license.
-A Boca Raton traffic lawyer could begin advising you immediately so that you can make informed decisions about your case.
-Contact our attorneys at Liefert & Liefert today to discuss how they can put their extensive experience to work for you.
+A Boca Raton traffic lawyer can begin advising you immediately so that you can make informed decisions about your case.
+Contact an attorney today to discuss how they can put their extensive experience to work for you.